Bengali Style Shrimp Curry

 Shrimp Curry Base

 Once golden, add minced garlic and Thai chili.
-Cook until fragrant, just a few minutes will do.
+For more spice, slice the chili in half to release the seeds.
+Cook until fragrant to remove any raw garlic flavor—just a few minutes will do.

 The Shrimp